Jopp-gh/Obsidian-Dune84/README.md

 This theme offers many features to organize your documents with reworked notes, callouts, custom tables.
 Stilistic elements for poetry and various decorations add a particular touch to your documents, pictures are customizable in a variety of ways.

-Printing (**Export as PDF**) incorporates all features added by this theme, dark themes preserve their overall color scheme, save for dark backgrounds which will be printed in white.
+Printing (**Export as PDF**) includes all features added by this theme, dark themes preserve their overall color scheme, save for dark backgrounds which will be printed in white.
 **Slide** is a core plugin of Obsidian to create slideshows on-the-fly.
-Slides' interface is now bigger, less cluttered and incorporates all features added by this theme
+Slides' interface is now bigger, less cluttered and includes as well all features added by this theme

-Particular attention has got the **phone interface**, the overall look is more compact and most features implemented in the desktop version work technically speaking, for phones as well.
+Particular attention has got the **phone interface**, its overall look is more compact and most features implemented for the desktop version work technically speaking, for phones, too.
-You will get more space on-screen, better bigger buttons which in return are easier to spot and enable an improved haptic feeback to stay in your flow.
+Phone interfaces will get more space on-screen, better bigger buttons which in return are easier to spot and enable an improved haptic feeback to stay in flow.

 My main goal to design **Dune** was to get a clean, clutter-free experience and therefore most buttons are semi-hidden by default (desktop).
-With **Style Settings** installed, you can re-enable buttons, if you need to do so.
+With **Style Settings** installed, you can re-enable all of them again, if you really need so.

 ### Required